-reliability() calculates Cronbach's Alpha and detailed item statistics
+reliability() calculates Cronbach's Alpha, McDonald's Omega, and

-to evaluate whether your survey items form a reliable scale.
-This is the R
+detailed item statistics to evaluate whether your survey items form a

 equivalent of SPSS's RELIABILITY /MODEL=ALPHA /STATISTICS=DESCRIPTIVE CORR